 - Repeat steps 2 through 5

-I usually put up with these “frustrations” but they, more often than not, result in my wife simply defaulting to a physical device controls (wall switches, volume buttons etc.).
+I usually put up with these “frustrations” but they, more often than not, result in my wife simply defaulting to physical device controls (wall switches, volume buttons etc.).

 Too Few Well Designed Interfaces